thomas11/js_minimal_test/README.md

 Consisting of all of ~25 lines of code, it's almost embarrassing to publish this a project of its own.
 But then, it works for me, and smaller is better as long as it works.
+It's also a testament to how expressive JavaScript's literal object notation is.

 It has tests with names, grouped into functions according to your liking, and a simple console output.
 It does not know the reason of